Caesars Entertainment Inc. (CZR) Shares Down Despite Recent Market Volatility

 Morgan Stanley gave a rating of “Equal-Weight” to CZR, setting the target price at $51 in the report published on November 21st of the previous year.

-Volatility was left at 4.19%, however, over the last 30 days, the volatility rate increased by 5.28%, as shares sank -12.61% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +14.00% upper at present.
+Volatility was left at 4.35%, however, over the last 30 days, the volatility rate increased by 5.00%, as shares sank -17.21% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -4.82% lower at present.

 Insider Trading